-Maintain a minimum cumulative grade point average of 3.0.
-This higher CGPA benchmark is required because of the guaranteed admission to the graduate program.
-In the event that students do not meet the CGPA minimum requirement, they may complete the standard application and admissions.

-In the event that students do not meet the CGPA minimum requirement, they may complete the standard application and admissions portfolio for the graduate degree which would then be assessed as any other graduate application.

-- Complete an experiential learning component.
-This requirement may be fulfilled via internships, or participation in the Small Business Advisory Group (SBAG), Enactus, or other intentional learning situations that are supervised.
-The experiential learning component must be approved by the Academic Advisor. - Work closely with the Business Program Faculty to ensure they stay on track throughout their course of study.
+- Maintain a minimum cumulative grade point average of 3.0.
+This higher CGPA benchmark is required because of the guaranteed admission to the graduate program. - In the event that students do not meet the CGPA minimum requirement, they may complete the standard application and admissions portfolio for the graduate degree which would then be assessed as any other graduate application. - Complete an experiential learning component.
+This requirement may be fulfilled via internships, or participation in the Small Business Advisory Group (SBAG), or other intentional learning situations that are supervised.
+The experiential learning component must be approved by the Academic Advisor. - · Work closely with the Business Program Faculty to ensure they stay on track throughout their course of study.
 Students must meet with their Academic Advisor (either in person or through email) at least two times per semester (at mid-term and at the end of the semester). - The mid-term meeting will provide early warning signs of issues students may be encountering.
 The end-of-the semester meeting will be designed to ensure students have registered for classes based on their + education plan and continue to be on track to complete the degree in the desired time frame.